rafael-fuente/Incoherent-Light-Simulation/double_slit_simulations/README.md

 The simulations are stored in [HDF5](https://www.h5py.org/) file format which is very good to store large amounts of data.
 Then, the simulation are represented and animated with matplotlib.

-Check the [article](https://rafael-fuente.github.io/visual-explanation-of-the-van-cittert-zernike-theorem-the-double-slit-experiment-with-incoherent-and-coherent-light.html) and the [youtube video](https://www.youtube.com/watch?v=5cyzdsd6AOs&list=PLYkZehxPE_IhJDMTJUob1ZbxWhL8AjHDi&index=2) for further explanation of the simulations.
+Check the [article](https://rafael-fuente.github.io/visual-explanation-of-the-van-cittert-zernike-theorem-the-double-slit-experiment-with-incoherent-and-coherent-light.html) and the [video](https://www.youtube.com/watch?v=5cyzdsd6AOs&list=PLYkZehxPE_IhJDMTJUob1ZbxWhL8AjHDi&index=2) for further explanation of the simulations.

 ## Installation

-Just clone or download this repo.
+Just clone or download the repository.
 The package requeriments are:

 1. meep
 2. numpy